MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXOMailbox.md

 ```

 ## DESCRIPTION
-This commandlet returns you a summary list of all the mailboxes in your organization.
-It returns a minimum set of properties by default.
+By default, this cmdlet returns a summary list (a minimum set of properties) of all mailboxes in your organization.

 ## EXAMPLES